sofa-framework/sofa/applications/plugins/SofaPython/doc/AdvancedTimer_readMe.md

 * *STDOUT*: the old output used by the *AdvancedTimer* before its enhancement.
 You can see an example of this output in figure 1.
 This output is returned in the standard output.
 * *JSON*: this one return a *JSON* object with the representation of the entire componants graph.
 It can be usefull if you want to create graphics of a componant and all its sub-level componants (cf figure 2).
 * *LJSON*: for *light json* return a *JSON* object, but insteed of representing all the sub-level componants, this one only give the father of each componant.
-It is less precise but esier and faster to parse it (cf figure 2).
+It is less precise but easier and faster to parse it (cf figure 2).

 ![STDOUT output type example.
 You can see that this output is built as a 2D table where columns are values and lines are componant.](Images/AdvancedTimer_stdout.png "")